 F.H.
 Collins Secondary on January 24

-More sessions are being scheduled in Yukon communities.
+More sessions are being scheduled.
 Check back for updates.

 Find out more about what your child will learn in school at the B.C.
 Ministry of Education’s curriculum web page.
 The information is available in English and French.
 You can search the B.C.
 Curriculum by grade level and by subject to find out what students are expected to learn and demonstrate for each grade and class.